 Aside from being smoked, brisket is most commonly used to make corned beef.
 Corned beef is preserved via salt brine so that it can be stored for longer periods.
-Slow smoking corned beef will produce pastrami.
+Slow-smoking corned beef will produce pastrami.
 Finally, brisket is often the main course served for a traditional Jewish Passover meal.

 Traditionally, brisket has been cooked by braising.
-Put simply, imaging placing a cut of brisket in a Dutch oven.
+Put simply, imagine placing a cut of brisket in a Dutch oven.
 Add some liquid and cook at a low temperature for a long period of time.
 Today, this could be done in a slow cooker.
 It doesn’t make barbecue, but it yields the best results for this cut without taking it to the smoker.

 Characteristics of Brisket

 Keep in mind that brisket is a tough cut of meat.
 It is a working muscle loaded with plenty of connective tissue and a large muscular grain.
 It takes long, slow cooking times to make it palatable.
 But this is what barbecue is all about.
 Low and slow smoking takes the worst cuts of beef and pork and turns them into something truly fantastic.
 It has taken centuries of development to produce the barbecue we enjoy today.

 The secret with brisket is that the connective tissue makes it ideal for smoking.
 At around 160° F, connective tissue starts to break down, turning into gelatin and water.
 This water adds moisture, and the gelatin creates a sweet flavor and silky texture.
 In barbecue, this is referred to as the stall, or when the internal temperature of the meat holds steady for an hour or two.
 The stall is nothing to fear; this is when the magic happens.